jcissy/coursera-wearables/README.md

 9. Write tiday dataset to a file called "tidydataset.txt"

 ## The Sections of run_analysis.R
-Section 1: Download the zip file and set the file paths
+Section 1: Set the file paths
 Section 2: Read the features.txt file and trim any whitespace from the labels
 Section 3:
 1. Read the train datasets: features, subjects, and activities